runpotify/alpha/README.md

 ## Naming Rules
-For directory name, use camelCase. < br/>
+For directory name, use camelCase. <br/>
-For File name, use PascalCase. <br />
+For File name, use PascalCase. <br/>

 ## File Structure
 ```